-CCAP DOCUMENT CHANGE DISCUSSION POTENTIALLY AFFECTED CEQA TOPIC AREA(S) by seasonal anoxia; and (4) characterization of water quality and bottom sediment parameters most relevant to mercury bioaccumulation (the choice of specific analyses may change as mercury biogeochemistry science continues to develop, but may include: sediment organic percentage, total mercury, methylmercury, and/or 'reactive' mercury; and aqueous suspended solids and organic carbon).
-If allowated managing layers in figh parallel during this neried following two years of lake condition monitoring for factor identification and continued fish sampling the owner/operator shall either: sampling, the owner/operator shall either. (ag) Present a revised reclamation plan to the Director Yolo County Community Development Agency which provides for filling the reciaimed lake to a level live (5) leet above the average seasonal high groundwater level with a (bh) Present a mitigation plan to the Director Yolo County Community Development Agency which provides a feasible and reliable method for reducing methylmercury production or exposure to elevated mercury levels.
-Potential mitigation could include permanent aeration of the bottom levels of the lake, alteration of the water chemistry (increasing pH or dissolved organic carbon levels), control of anaerobic bacteria populations, or removal and replacement of affected lish populations.
-The miligation plan shall be subject to review and acceptance b the County.
-Following infanzation, the plan shall be implemented by the operator and shall be posted to the CCAP web site by the County.
-Would require review by the Regional Water Quality Control Reard California Department of Fish and Come, and the Volo County Department of Environmental Health (The removal and replacement of fish if within the
+CCAP DOCUMENT CHANGE DISCUSSION POTENTIALLY AFFECTED CEQA TOPIC AREA(S) by seasonal anoxia; and (4) characterization of water guality and bottom sediment parameters most relevant to mercury bioaccumulation (the choice of specific analyses may change as mercury biogeochemistry science continues to develop, but may include: sediment organic percentage, total mercury, methylmercury, and/or 'reactive' mercury; and aqueous suspended solids and organic carbon).
+If elevated mercury levels in fish persist during this period, following two years of lake condition monitoring for factor-identification and continued fish sampling, the owner/operator shall either: (ag) Present a revised reclamation plan to the Director Yolo County Community Development Agency which provides for filling the reclaimed lake to a level five (5) feet above the average seasonal high groundwater level with a suitable backfill material; or (b h) Present a mitigation plan to the DirectorYolo County Community Development Agency which provides a feasible and reliable method for reducing methylmercury production or exposure to elevated mercury levels.
+Potential mitigation could include permanent aeration of the bottom levels of the lake, alteration of the water chemistry (increasing pH or dissolved organic carbon levels), control of anaerobic bacteria populations, or removal and replacement of affected fish populations.
+The mitigation plan shall be subject to review and acceptance b the County.
+Following finalization, the plan shall be implemented by the operator and shall be posted to the CCAP web site by the County. would require review by the Regional Water Quality Control Board, California Department of Fish and Game, and the Yolo County Department of Environmental Health.
+(The removal and replacement of fish, if within the

+CCAP DOCUMENT CHANGE DISCUSSION POTENTIALLY AFFECTED CEQA TOPIC AREA(S)

+same species, is not intended to be a long-term solution, though replacement with species that alter

+the existing food web may be effective.)

+The reclamation plan shall be modified such

+that the mitigation approved for methylmercury reduction shall be applied to all mining areas proposed

+for reclamation to permanent lakes within the

+reclamation plan.

+Depth of Mining

+Mining Ordinance (page 9)

-CCAP DOCUMENT CHANGE DISCUSSION POTENTIALLY AFFECTED CEQA TOPIC AREA(S) same species, is not intended to be a long-term solution, though replacement with species that alter the existing food web may be effective.)
-The reclamation plan shall be modified such that the mitigation approved for methylmercury reduction shall be applied to all mining areas proposed for reclamation to permanent lakes within the reclamation plan.
-Depth of Mining Mining Ordinance (page 9) Sec.10-4.411.1 Depth of Mining It has always been the policy of the program to reduce agricultural land loss and efficient resource management and minimizing evaporation water losses by encouraging reducing the size of the footprint of off- channel mining pits and encouraging deeper mining.
+Sec.10-4.411.1 Depth of Mining This ordinance regulates the size of the footprint of the mining operation, and establishes no regulatory depth limit for off-channel mining.
+Unless an environmental analysis concludes that unacceptable environmental impacts will result, mining operations shall be encouraged to excavate the full depth of available resources at any particular mining site.
+In conjunction with a minimize mining footprint, this will ensure efficiency in resource extraction, help minimize impacts to agriculture by containing the area of surface disturbance of any individual mining operation, and minimize impacts of water loss associated with evaporation from reclaimed lakes.
+It has always been the policy of the program to reduce agricultural land loss and efficient resource management and minimizing evaporation water losses by encouraging reducing the size of the footprint of off- channel mining pits and encouraging deeper mining.
 However, it is possible that deeper mining (and potentially backfill or clogging of the pit walls with fines) could result in impacts to groundwater flow.
-Hydrology and Water Quality Reclaimed Slope Steepness Mining Ordinance (page 19) Sec.
+Hydrology and Water Quality

+Reclaimed Slope Steepness

+Mining Ordinance (page 19)

+Sec.
 10-4.431.
 Slopes.

 Except where benches are used, all banks above groundwater level shall be sloped no steeper This modification clarifies that the slope steepness specifications only applies to final reclaimed slopes, not Hazards